Who Is Responsible For Buying Ppe

 Overlooking Regulatory Requirements

 Medical PPE has to meet specific standards.
 You can't just buy any old mask and expect it to work in an operating room.
 The FDA, OSHA, and other agencies regulate what constitutes acceptable protection.
-This means buyers have to figure out a maze of certifications and compliance issues.
+This means buyers have to deal with a maze of certifications and compliance issues.

 What Actually Works in Practice